una-auxme/paf/doc/development/review_guideline.md

 ## How to review

-1. Select der PR you want to review on GitHub
+1. Select the PR you want to review on GitHub
 ![img.png](../assets/PR_overview.png)
 2. Go to Files Changed
 ![img.png](../assets/Files_Changed.png)